cowhitley/GreatestMovies/README.md

 # GreatestMovies

-Python Script using BeautifulSoup and Requests to scrape the list of 100 greatest movies from empire and save the movie titles to a text file
+This Python script leverages BeautifulSoup and Requests to scrape the list of the 100 greatest movies from Empire’s website.
+The movie titles are then saved to a text file for easy access and further use.